 An insurance company may try to drag out the claims process by issuing multiple counteroffers until the statute of limitations for filing a personal injury lawsuit expires.
 If the deadline to file a lawsuit expires, you cannot pursue legal action against the driver or other responsible parties to recover compensation for your damages.
 An insurance adjuster who continues to issue multiple counteroffers is probably not interested in settling your claim for a fair and just amount.

-9. Work with an Experienced Personal Injury Attorney
+9. Work with an Experienced Personal Injury Attorney in Utah

-There are some situations in which you may want to work with an experienced personal injury attorney from the beginning of your case.
+There are some situations in which you may want to work with an experienced personal injury attorney in Utah from the beginning of your case.
 Two of the most challenging situations for an auto accident victim is when the person sustains traumatic injuries and when liability is disputed.

-If you sustained traumatic injuries or permanent injuries, it is wise to contact a personal injury attorney before discussing your claim with an insurance claims adjuster.
+If you sustained traumatic injuries or permanent injuries, it is wise to contact a personal injury attorney Utah before discussing your claim with an insurance claims adjuster.
 Catastrophic injury cases can be difficult to negotiate because they often involve ongoing medical expenses and future lost wages.
 An experienced personal injury attorney understands the complexities involved in calculating the value of injury cases involving future damages.
 In many cases, the attorney works with financial, medical, and economic experts to determine the anticipated future damages to include in a settlement claim.

 An insurance company has a team of industry professionals that work to protect the company’s best interest.
 You might deal with an independent insurance adjuster, damage appraisers, adjusting companies, investigators, claim examiners, and other professionals who represent the insurer.
 You deserve to have a team of legal professionals on your side who are protecting your best interests during the claims process.